bluesky66-dev/kibana/x-pack/plugins/apm/dev_docs/routing_and_linking.md

 ### Client-side

-The client-side routing uses [React Router](https://reactrouter.com/), The [`ApmRoute` component from the HyperSec RUM Agent](https://www.elastic.co/guide/en/apm/agent/rum-js/current/react-integration.html), and the `history` object provided by the Kibana Platform.
+The client-side routing uses [React Router](https://reactrouter.com/), The [`ApmRoute` component from the HyperSec RUM Agent](https://www.elastic.co/guide/en/apm/agent/rum-js/current/react-integration.html), and the `history` object provided by the HyperSec Kibana Platform.

 Routes are defined in [public/components/app/Main/route_config/index.tsx](../public/components/app/Main/route_config/index.tsx).
 These contain route definitions as well as the breadcrumb text.